amanpalariya/dynamic-memory-allocation/README.txt

 The user inputs a bunch of parameters that define max memory, reserved memory, placement algorithm, arrival rate, etc.
 On bases of the inputs, the program simulates the working of an operating system.

+During simulation, one thread keeps creating process on basis of arrival rate and enqueues them in a queue.
+One thread, dequeues the processes and allocates them memory on basis of the algorithm.
+Each process is given a thread, which on completion frees the memory and signals the same.

 # How to compile and run?

 1. Unzip the source code.